Air filtration in the human nose

 When you breathe through your nose, the air inhaled enters your nasal passages through the nostrils.
 Nasal passages are the two sections that direct inhaled air to the nasal cavity, an empty area located above the bone that forms the roof of the mouth.
 It is here where each breath is filtered of larger particles, humidified, and warmed before continuing down into the trachea and into the lungs1.

 Your nose filters the air, catching and trapping particles with the many small hairs in your nose to immediately filter out larger particles before they can access your lungs.
-Your nose humidifies the air, adding moisture to keep your airways from drying out.
-Your nose warms the air to your body temperature before it reaches your lungs.
+Your nose also humidifies the air, adding moisture to keep your airways from drying out.
+And, finally, your nose warms the air to your body temperature before it reaches your lungs.

 How the nose filters particles